SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

 xarray is pretty much a straight upgrade on pandas, only real selling point to pandas is things stay the same.
 NDCube, stores data with WCS.
 Timeseries data has different requirements to imaging / spectral data, and NDCube is more focused on the latter data.
 Also NDCube exists because of WCS, without WCS we would probably be using xarray.

-The main comparision is between xarray and astropy timeseries:
+The main comparison is between xarray and astropy timeseries:

-Xarray dosen't support different time scales (as indicies) but there may be a path to extending it.
+Xarray doesn't support different time scales (as indices) but there may be a path to extending it.
-Xarray also dosen't support physical units.
+Xarray also doesn't support physical units.
 There is some ongoing work, but it's a big problem for the whole scipy ecosystem.

 Astropy timeseries has limited out of memory support (columns can be dask arrays).
 Astropy timeseries has no multi-index / multi-dimensional data.